 - Is so severe, persistent, or pervasive that it creates an intimidating or threatening educational environment; or

 - Has the effect of substantially disrupting the orderly operation of the school.

+This policy recognizes that ‘harassment,’ ‘intimidation,’ and ‘bullying’ are separate but related behaviors.
+Each must be addressed appropriately.
 Nothing in this section requires the affected student to actually possess a characteristic that is a basis for the harassment, intimidation, or bullying.
-“Other distinguishing characteristics” can include but are not limited to: physical appearance, clothing or other apparel, socioeconomic status, gender identity, and marital status.
-Harassment, intimidation or bullying can take many forms including: slurs, rumors, jokes, innuendos, demeaning comments, drawings, cartoons, pranks, gestures, physical attacks, threats, or other written, oral or physical actions.
-“Intentional acts” refers to the individual’s choice to engage in the act rather than the ultimate impact of the action(s).
+“Other distinguishing characteristics” can include, but are not limited to: physical appearance, clothing or other apparel and socioeconomic status.

 This policy is not intended to prohibit expression of religious, philosophical, or political views, provided that the expression does not substantially disrupt the educational environment.
 Many behaviors that do not rise to the level of harassment, intimidation or bullying may still be prohibited by other district policies or building, classroom, or program rules.

 This policy is a component of the district’s responsibility to create and maintain a safe, civil, respectful and inclusive learning community and is to be implemented in conjunction with comprehensive training of staff and volunteers.
 Specific training requirements are included in the accompanying procedure.